Ayjent/BRS-Translator/docs/source/interface.rst

 .. image:: ../_static/BRS-LiveDeadFieldSection.png

 **G/S Field** - This field provides a G/S Input where the user can specify particular good(s) and/or service(s).
-When selected the query will retrieve only live results.
-When it is not selected it will return both live and dead results.
+When selected the query will retrieve results based on the combination of the field operator (selected via dropdown) and the specified good(s) and/or service(s).

 .. image:: ../_static/BRS-GSInputSection.png

- **G/S Input** - This will not create any output in either the BRS Autopopulate Display or the Regex Patter Output until there is some value in the input field.
+ **G/S Input** - The G/S Field if selected will not create any output in either the BRS Autopopulate Display or the Regex Patter Output until there is some value in the G/S Input.
+The G/S Input will automatically handle the operators **and**, **or**, and **not** that are manually entered by the user between goods and/or services.

 .. note::
  The user may add wildcards and quotes in the input and may also add parentheses and operators for multiple goods/services.
 BRS Translator will automatically handle creating the appropriate grouping and syntax from this input.
 Outer parentheses are not needed for a combination statement and will be automatically indicated by the display in the input once the input contains a space between two sets of consecutive characters.
+Operator terms **and**, **or**, and **not** when entered manually within quotes will not be handled as operators.

 BRS Autopopulate Display